marianoa/contentful-json-viewer/README.md

 # Contentful JSON Viewer

 This app adds a new tab on the entry aditor allowing you to visualize the JSON payload for the current entry.
-This object is the result of calling the Preview API on the entry.
+This object is the result of calling the `space.getEntry(entryId)` App framework method on the entry.

 It leverages an open source library called [react-json-view](https://github.com/mac-s-g/react-json-view) to format the JSON object in a user-friendly manner.